Metater/MetaVoiceChat/README.md

     - [FishNet network provider implementation](NetProviders/FishNet/FishNetNetProvider.cs)
     - [NGO network provider implementation](NetProviders/NGO/NgoNetProvider.cs)
     - [Netick network provider implementation](NetProviders/Netick/NetickNetProvider.cs)
 - For network solutions that do not have define symbols (i.e. Netcode for GameObjects), just make the PR with your own define symbol #if over each file.
-I will put a nested Unity package with a #define META_VOICE_CHAT_FOR_NGO script or whatever in the release so users can just double click the package to install the provider.
+I will put a nested Unity package with a #define METAVC_NGO script or whatever in the release so users can just double click the package to install the provider.
 - Just make a PR and I will check it out!
 Thanks!

 ### How do I write a VcAudioInput?